equity-ai-hub/ai-system-framework/README.md

 docker compose up -d
 ```

-Acess the airflow in localhost:8080
+Acess the airflow in `localhost:8080`
-User and password to log in the UI: `airflow`
+Username and password to log in the UI: `airflow`